 Self-Attestation

-Self-attestation must be used only when other acceptable documentation sources for the eligibility criteria are not availableThe key elements for self-attestation are that the individual:
+Self-attestation may be used when other acceptable documentation for the eligibility criteria is not available or when attainment of other documents may delay or prevent eligibility determination for an individual.
+Self-attestation is allowable only for the criteria for which it is included as an acceptable document.
+The key elements for self-attestation are that the individual:

 identifies their status; and